-- Applicants must have an undergraduate degree from an approved university with a minimum Cumulative Grade Point Average (CGPA) of 3.0 out of 4.0 and a minimum of 30 credits (or the equivalent) in translation courses.
-If the degree is in another field, applicants will be required to follow the Certificate in Translation program, in part or in its entirety.
+Applicants must have an undergraduate degree from an approved university with a minimum Cumulative Grade Point Average (CGPA) of 3.0 out of 4.0.

-- Applicants must pass the Translation Entrance Examination.
+Applicants must pass the Entrance Examination in either French or English.

 Admission to all Career and Professional Development graduate programs requires proficiency in English.
 For more information on providing proof of proficiency, see Language Policy.